Sign up for every-so-often updates from The David Prize.

 Frequently Asked Questions

-The David Prize celebrates extraordinary individuals with ideas, projects, products, and passions that are making (or will make) New York City a better place for more of us.
-As long as you have a clear idea of how your work impacts the city, and what you need to execute it, we’ll consider it.
-Individuals that win The David Prize can be affiliated with organizations or companies, but the focus is on great people doing great things.
+We believe that New York City’s best and biggest resource is its people.
+We fund individuals with ideas, projects, products, and passions that are making (or will make) New York City a better place for more of us.
+As long as you have a clear idea of how your work improves our city and what you need to get it done, we’ll consider it.
+Individuals that win The David Prize can be affiliated with organizations or companies, but the focus is on great people doing great things outside of established pathways and projects.

 You might be a David Prize winner if you can say yes to the following: